VolumeZer0/cse15L-lab-reports-fa24/index.md

     }%
     khangtran@Khangs-MacBook-Pro lecture1 %
     ```
-    Output? - By inputing cat with a file as its argument, it outputs all the text and code in that file
+    Output? - By inputing cat with a file as its argument, it outputs all the text and code in that file.

-    Error? - Not an error
+    Error? - Not an error.
 ---